herbertgoto/ethtool-exporter/README.md

 - Modify the CMD command.

 ###  k8s-daemonset.yaml
-- Modify the startup command in the daemonset spec.
+- Modify the startup command in the daemonset spec (without this, the pod will crash).

 These changes fix the project to work on more recent versions for python (3.12.3) and libraries.